Dresser Pineville Site

 Individual LPDES Permit Information

-The current Louisiana Pollutant Discharge Elimination System (LPDES) permit, LA0099547, was issued to Dresser Inc./GE Oil and Gas on March 18, 2016, for the facility’s operations as a metal products and machinery facility.
+A Louisiana Pollutant Discharge Elimination System (LPDES) permit, LA0099547, was issued to Dresser Inc./GE Oil and Gas on March 18, 2016, for the facility’s operations as a metal products and machinery facility.
 The 2016 LPDES permit authorized discharges of sanitary wastewater, process wastewaters, steam condensate, cooling tower blowdown, boiler blowdown, wash water, parts rinse water, hydrostatic test wastewater, reverse osmosis reject water, fire test water, and stormwater.
 The November 25, 2020, renewal application submitted by Dresser, LLC certified that all processing from the metal products and machinery facility ceased in December 2016.
-With the changes in operation, the only remaining discharges for consideration under the LPDES renewal permit are sanitary wastewater and stormwater runoff from the plant area and undeveloped areas (stormwater that is not associated with the remediation area).
-A draft permit for these wastewaters was issued to Dresser, LLC on March 16, 2021, and will be public noticed in accordance with departmental regulations.
+With the changes in operation, the only remaining discharges for consideration under the LPDES renewal permit included sanitary wastewater and stormwater runoff from the plant area and undeveloped areas (stormwater that is not associated with the remediation area).
+A draft permit for these wastewaters was issued to Dresser, LLC on March 16, 2021, and public noticed in accordance with departmental regulations.
+The final permit was issued by the LDEQ on September 1, 2022.

 Short Term General Permit Information

-• Coverage under the general permit does not supersede or replace any more stringent requirements required as part of a RECAP plan.
+- Coverage under the general permit does not supersede or replace any more stringent requirements required as part of a Risk Evaluation/Corrective Action Program (RECAP) plan.

 Stormwater: Stormwater runoff, snow melt runoff, and surface water runoff and drainage are generated from rain and snowmelt events that flow over land or impervious surfaces, such as paved streets, parking lots, and building rooftops.